ricsam/react-tanstack-table-ui/docs/API.md

 by default the table will have the width of the container and the height will be the summed height of all rows + headers

+<a id="autosizer-initial-dimensions"></a>
+#### `initialWidth` and `initialHeight`

+These props provide initial dimensions for server-side rendering:

+- `initialWidth`: Initial width in pixels for the container during server-side rendering
+- `initialHeight`: Initial height in pixels for the container during server-side rendering

+When using server-side rendering, you must provide these values to ensure the component renders correctly before client-side hydration.
+These values will be used for the initial render until the actual dimensions can be measured on the client.

+#### Mutually Exclusive Properties

+The `adaptTableToContainer` and `adaptContainerToTable` objects contain properties that are mutually exclusive:

+- `adaptTableToContainer.width` and `adaptContainerToTable.width` **cannot both be true** - you must choose whether the table adapts to the container width or the container adapts to the table width.
+- `adaptTableToContainer.height` and `adaptContainerToTable.height` **cannot both be true** - you must choose whether the table adapts to the container height or the container adapts to the table height.

+Attempting to set both properties to `true` will result in an error.
+This constraint exists because it would create a circular dependency - the table and container would each try to adapt to the other's size.

 ```tsx
 import { AutoSizer, ReactTanstackTableUi } from '@rttui/core';